cocotb/cocotb/documentation/source/simulator_support.rst

     SIM_ARGS=--vcd=anyname.vhd make SIM=ghdl

-A VCD file named ``anyname.vcd`` will be generated in the current directory.
+A VCD file named :file:`anyname.vcd` will be generated in the current directory.

 :make:var:`SIM_ARGS` can also be used to pass command line arguments related to :ref:`other waveform formats supported by GHDL <ghdl:export_waves>`.